starscreamnik/Study/README.md

 *Parallel lightening - My view on image processing in .ppm format using CUDA

-*lab - new C# work.
-Using NDesk.options
+*File comparator - new C# work.
+I compare bitwise two files and output different bits.
+The output is formed from the parsing of optional parameters with the use of NDesk.options.